 Many Bolivian festivals are a form of religious celebration, expressing a syncretism of paganism and Catholicism.
-Folkloric dances and music each have their unique costumes, musical instruments and rhythms, and these celebrations may last for days on end, often from early morning to late at night.
-Some traditional dances from the Andes have spread throughout the country and can be found in many of Bolivia’s large processions, like the Morenada, Diablada and Caporales.
+Folkloric dances and music each have their unique costumes, musical instruments, and rhythms, and the celebrations may last for days on end, often from early morning to late at night.

 The Caporales is a Bolivian dance that stems from Afro-Andean dances in the Yungas region, such as the Tundiki and Saya.
 The dance represents the foremen who were in charge of the slaves in colonial times.

-I love watching the stamina of these dancers.
 The dance is physically demanding, including lots of jumping, and provokes encouraging cries and clapping from the crowds.
-Contrary to most traditional dances in Bolivia, the Dance of the Caporales is a relatively new one: it first made its appearance in La Paz in 1969, during the procession of el Gran Poder.
+Contrary to most traditional dances in Bolivia, the Dance of the Caporales is a relatively new one: it first made its appearance in La Paz in 1969, during the procession of El Gran Poder.

 La Morenada is easily recognizable in a procession because it has various characteristics: There are many rattles and drums, groups of women are dressed in polleras (multilayered skirts) with bowler hats, while men wear costumes that supposedly represent barrels and wear silver or black masks (Morenada means ‘black’).

 The origin of this folkloric dance is highly debated.
 There are three commonly accepted theories, while a fourth might be that the Morenada Dance is a combination of the first three:

 1. The Morenada originated with the African slaves brought to Bolivia to work in the silver mines of Potosí – hence the dark masks with large tongues, which might represent the exhausted mineworkers.